adaszko/complgen/README.md

     * Warn about undefined variables
     * Warn about duplicate variables

+ * `<name> ::= { shell-command... }` defines a variable that uses a shell command to generate suggested completions.
+The shell command should print one suggested completion per line.
+The `$COMP_LINE` and `$COMP_CWORD` environment will contain the input line and the current word being completed.

+ * Support comments (# foo) in usage files.

  * Produce [railroad diagrams](https://github.com/lukaslueg/railroad) to ease grammar development.

  * Generate grammars automatically from man pages similarly to [how Fish shell does it](https://github.com/fish-shell/fish-shell/blob/946ecf235c002cff596fbbb2c03f9693c30744da/share/tools/create_manpage_completions.py).

  * Show completion hints in ZSH and Fish (Bash does not support them): `--invert-match "select non-matching lines"`

- * `<name> ::= { shell-command... }` defines a variable that uses a shell command to generate suggested completions.
-The shell command should print one suggested completion per line.
-The `$COMP_LINE` and `$COMP_CWORD` environment will contain the input line and the current word being completed.

  * Automatic completion of standard objects, e.g. <FILE>, <PATH>, etc.
     * e.g. <DIR>, <DIRECTORY> => compgen -A directory [<PREFIX>]